Missoula Bridges Planning Study

 The National and Montana Environmental Policy Acts (NEPA/MEPA) require state and federal agencies to disclose impacts resulting from state and federal actions.
 In the context of transportation projects, the NEPA/MEPA process is intended to assist officials in making transportation decisions, while taking into account the human and natural environment and the public's need for safe and efficient transportation.
 The NEPA/MEPA process ensures that information about anticipated transportation project impacts is available to the public before decisions are made and carried out.

-The Missoula Bridges Planning Study is a pre-NEPA/MEPA study that will involve a planning-level assessment of the study area.
-The planning process will include a review of potential environmental issues and concerns.
-The results of this planning-level environmental review could be used to assist in later NEPA/MEPA environmental compliance phases for an individual project.
+The Missoula Bridges Planning Study is a pre-NEPA/MEPA study that involved a planning-level assessment of the study area.
+The planning process included a review of potential environmental issues and concerns.
+The results of this planning-level environmental review may be used to assist in later NEPA/MEPA environmental compliance phases for an individual project.

-The Montana Department of Transportation is conducting this study in partnership with the Federal Highway Administration (FHWA) and in coordination with the City of Missoula.
-DOWL HKM is assisting MDT to complete the planning effort by March 2014.
+The Montana Department of Transportation conducted this study in partnership with the Federal Highway Administration (FHWA) and in coordination with the City of Missoula.
+DOWL HKM assisted MDT in completing this planning effort.

 - Develop study work plan